jhellingman/tei2html/Wiki/CustomizationWithCSS.md

 | `.fnsep`           | A `hr` to separate the footnotes from the text                            |
 | `.footnote`        | A `div` containing a single footnote                                      |

-Finally, you can always define a custom class attribute, using `rend="class(myClass)"` on your element, and use that in your custom CSS.
+Finally, you can always define a custom class attribute, using `rend="class(myClass)"` or simply `rend=myClass` on your element, and use that in your custom CSS.